jewish spiritual literacy

 6. Delicious – There is a mitzvah (according to some) to enjoy this world.
 Make sure it’s tasty!

 We are forming groups to meet weekly, discuss the Jewish and scientific sources, and help each other establish a healthier relationship with food and hunger, and their underlying spiritual lessons.
-For more information, see our Torah Health & Fitness page.
+For more information, see our Torah Health & Fitness site.